Tracardi/tracardi-api/docs/qa/how_tracardi_uses_entities.md

 establish a one-to-many relationship between profiles and associated data, while aux properties maintain a one-to-one relationship, providing an additional attribute specific to each profile.
 Understanding this difference allows for better organization and management of data within Tracardi based on your specific needs.

+## Entities as an Extension of Events

+It's important to note that the profile is also in a one-to-many relationship with events.
+This means that a single profile can have multiple events associated with it.
+Each event represents a specific action or occurrence related to the profile, such as a user interaction, a purchase, or any other significant event that you want to track.

+Since events capture a wide range of activities, entities can be seen as an extension of events.
+Entities provide a way to store additional data that may not be directly tied to a specific event but is still relevant to the profile.
+In other words, entities offer a mechanism to store information that doesn't fit neatly into the event structure or you do not want to keep this information in the event itself.

+For example, let's consider a scenario where you want to track purchases made by users.
+Each purchase can be represented as an event, and the associated data, such as the item purchased, the price, and the transaction details, can be stored within the event itself.

+However, there might be additional information related to the purchase that doesn't fit well within the event structure.
+This could include details like: if the confirmation email was sent by the workflow, or additional notes specific to that purchase.
+Instead of trying to raise another event, you can utilize entities to store these supplementary details and retrieve them when needed.